bjlkeng/bjlkeng.github.io/source/posts/label-refinery.rst

 :math:`y'` to train a *fresh* classification models using :math:`y'` in place of the ground truth labels.
 That's right: we're using the predicted labels in place of ground truth labels!
-The claim is that this "refinement" step will improve your out of sample accuracy.
+The claim is that this "refinement" step will improve your test accuracy.
 Figure 1 from the paper shows this visually.

 .. figure:: /images/label_refinery1.png